 - Restore your files: Click the ‘Recover’ button to restore your files to the storage location you have chosen.

-Disk Drill is a professional-grade data recovery software application for Windows 7 and newer versions of the OS, including Windows 11.
-You can use it to recover up to 500 MB of data for free on a Windows system before upgrading to the Pro version.
+Disk Drill is a professional-grade data recovery software application compatible with Windows 7 and newer versions of the OS, including Windows 11.
+It allows you to recover up to 500 MB of data for free on a Windows system.
+After that, you can upgrade to the Pro version.

 How to Restore Deleted Files on Windows 7 Without Software